pickyourtrail_logo

 Experience genuine Balinese hospitality with a stay at family-run eco-homes.

-It could be a walk through bamboo paths, or a traditional offering ceremony, but in any case, the experience in Abuan Village links you to the soul of Bali.
+It could be a walk through bamboo paths or a traditional offering ceremony, but in any case, the experience in Abiang Village links you to the soul of Bali.

 Location, Entry Fee, Opening Hours & Suggested Visit Duration

-• Tukad Cepung Waterfall: This is a waterfall within a cave, which is a 20-minute drive away.
+• Tukad Cepung Waterfall: This is a waterfall within a cave, which is a ~30-40 min drive (15-20 km northwest)

 • Kehen Temple: An ancient Balinese temple devoted to the god of fire, which has numerous stone carvings.

-Travel Tip: Visit the Penglipuran and Tukad Cepung as a perfect combination of nature and culture on the Abuan Village Bali tour.
+Travel Tip: Visit the Penglipuran and Tukad Cepung as a perfect combination of nature and culture in the Abiang Village, Balitour.

-Best Things to Do in Abuan Village, Bali
+Best Things to Do in Abiang Village, Bali

-Every part of Abuan has sacred shrines of gods and ancestors.
+Every part of Abiang has sacred shrines of gods and ancestors.
 These temples are based on the Tri Mandala philosophy, which is the representation of the harmony of heaven, earth, and humankind.

 Experience Balinese Festivals and Ceremonies

-When you come during Galungan or Kuningan, you will see the village full of penjor (orned bamboo poles), traditional clothes and offerings.
+When you come during Galungan or Kuningan, you will see the village full of penjor (ornamental bamboo poles), traditional clothes, and offerings.

 Walk Through Scenic Rice Terraces & Sunrise Spots.